 IBM’s Cell System Simulator is old but it can still run on modern Linux.
-It was originally intended to run on a Fedora 9 (ppc64 or x86_64) platform and was packaged as rpm files easily installable via the rpm utility.
+It was originally intended to run on Fedora 9 (ppc64 or x86_64) and was packaged as rpm files easily installable with the rpm or dnf package management utils.
 In this tutorial I will show you how to get the simulator working in a Fedora 44 (x86_64) environment.
-If you are on a different distrobution, then you may need to alter this procedure to suit your own implementation.
+It is possible to install the Simulator in other distrobutions as well but it is easiest to do in Fedora or RHEL since they are rpm-based and configured to install rpm-type packages by default.
+Cell Simulator on Fedora 44

 wget https://ps3linux.net/ps3-filez/IBM_Full-System_Simulator_for_the_CBE_Processor.tar.bz2